 - To what extent should an insecure product, system, etc., be supported by security?

 They can lead an incident response.

 Security is fundamentally about risk.
 Risk only exists if bad outcomes are possible.
-All organizations immediately draw upon leadership when incidents arrive.
+All organizations immediately draw upon their leadership when incidents arrive.
 A security team eventually needs to supply this leadership.

-Additionally, leadership should be well connected with an industry rolodex.
+Leadership should be well connected with an industry rolodex.
 Connections include hard contacts for a contract (legal counsel, forensics), law enforcement, or soft contacts with other experienced incident responders and researchers that collaborate on known threat areas.

 Candidates often claim to have been involved in security incidents in the past.
 It’s important to gauge what sort of involvement they had in the activities of the response.

 - How do you support a team that is responding to an incident?

 - How have you ever prepared a team for a breach, emotionally?

 - Have you ever run a Red Team to simulate an incident?

 - What types of incident were difficult to respond to?